gh0stkn1gh7/gh0stkn1gh7.github.io/content/posts/S4nct1m0ny/index.md

 - Remember: **"With great power comes great responsibility"**

-*P.S.: If you found this writeup helpful or have questions egards to any part of the writeup , feel free to reach out on Discord.*
+*P.S.: If you found this writeup helpful or have questions about any of the techniques used, feel free to reach out on Discord .
+Always happy to discuss anything related to DFIR continue learning!* 🕷️
-*continue learning!* 🕷️

 ### Author